ec-jrc/pyg2p/README.md

 ```

 This is needed because we performed 24 hours average over 6 hourly steps.

+**Details about average parameters:**

+The to evaluate the average, the following steps are executed:

+- when "halfweights" is False, the results of the function is the sum of all the values from "start_step-aggregation_step+1" to end_step, taking for each step the value corresponding to the next available value in the grib file.
+E.g:

+  INPUT: start_step=24, end_step=<not specified, will take the end of file>, aggregation_step=24
+GRIB File: contains data starting from step 0 to 48 every 6 hours: 0,6,12,18,24,30,....

+  Day 1: Aggregation starts from 24-24+1=1, so it will sum up the step 6 six times, then the step 12 six times, step 18 six times, and finally the step 24 six times.
+The sum will be divided by the aggretation_step (24) to get the average.

+  Day 2: same as Day 1 starting from (24+24)-24+1=25...

+- when "halfweights" is True, the results of the function is the sum of all the values from "start_step-aggregation_step" to end_step, taking for each step the value corresponding to the next available value in the grib file but using half of the weights for the first and the last step in each aggregation_step cicle.
+E.g:

+  INPUT: start_step=24, end_step=<not specified, will take the end of file>, aggregation_step=24
+GRIB File: contains data starting from step 0 to 72 every 6 hours: 0,6,12,18,24,30,36,....

+  Day 1: Aggregation starts from 24-24=0, and will consider the step 0 value multiplied but 3, that is half of the number of steps between two step keys in the grib file.
+Then it will sum up the step 6 six times, then the step 12 six times, step 18 six times, and finally the step 24 again multiplied by 3.
+The sum will be divided by the aggretation_step (24) to get the average.

+  Day 2: same as Day 1 starting from (24+24)-24=24: the step 24 will have a weight of 3, while steps 30,36 and 42 will be counted 6 times, and finally the step 48 will have a weight of 3.

+- if start_step is zero or is not specified, the aggregation will start from 1

 ### Accumulation
 For precipitation values, accumulation over 6 or 24 hours is often performed.
 Here's an example of configuration and execution output in DEBUG mode.